aws/amazon-sagemaker-examples/README.md

 These examples introduce SageMaker's hyperparameter tuning functionality which helps deliver the best possible predictions by running a large number of training jobs to determine which hyperparameter values are the most impactful.

 - [XGBoost Tuning](hyperparameter_tuning/xgboost_direct_marketing) shows how to use SageMaker hyperparameter tuning to improve your model fits for the [Targeted Direct Marketing](introduction_to_applying_machine_learning/xgboost_direct_marketing) task.
+- [BlazingText Tuning](hyperparameter_tuning/blazingtext_text_classification_20_newsgroups) shows how to use SageMaker hyperparameter tuning with the BlazingText built-in algorithm and 20_newsgroups dataset..
 - [TensorFlow Tuning](hyperparameter_tuning/tensorflow_mnist) shows how to use SageMaker hyperparameter tuning with the pre-built TensorFlow container and MNIST dataset.
 - [MXNet Tuning](hyperparameter_tuning/mxnet_mnist) shows how to use SageMaker hyperparameter tuning with the pre-built MXNet container and MNIST dataset.
+- [HuggingFace Tuning](hyperparameter_tuning/huggingface_multiclass_text_classification_20_newsgroups) shows how to use SageMaker hyperparameter tuning with the pre-built HuggingFace container and 20_newsgroups dataset.
 - [Keras BYO Tuning](hyperparameter_tuning/keras_bring_your_own) shows how to use SageMaker hyperparameter tuning with a custom container running a Keras convolutional network on CIFAR-10 data.
 - [R BYO Tuning](hyperparameter_tuning/r_bring_your_own) shows how to use SageMaker hyperparameter tuning with the custom container from the [Bring Your Own R Algorithm](advanced_functionality/r_bring_your_own) example.
 - [Analyzing Results](hyperparameter_tuning/analyze_results) is a shared notebook that can be used after each of the above notebooks to provide analysis on how training jobs with different hyperparameters performed.